egovernment/egovernment.github.io/_how-to/part-a/181-modify-the-legends-of-the-5-pages-of-the-part-a.markdown

 * [`eregistrations/view/business-process-payment.js`](https://github.com/egovernment/eregistrations/blob/master/view/business-process-payment.js) - *"Pay the fees"* page.
 * [`eregistrations/view/business-process-submission-forms.js`](https://github.com/egovernment/eregistrations/blob/master/view/business-process-submission-forms.js) - *"Send file"* page.

-Each of those views export numerous customization endpoints to allow fine-tuning the end system.
+Each of those views exports numerous customization endpoints to allow fine-tuning the end system.
 Page legend, displayed under the page title and before the main content, can be set by overriding `_optionalInfo`.
 This can be done on per service basis as well as for the whole system.
 In order to do so, one must first create a view override file, and then, require it in app route configuration file.

 View override files are commonly created in `view/<app-name>/` directory, and named using the same name they have in the `eregistrations` package.
 So, for example, to override *"Fill the form"* view for `Company` service, you need to create a file `view/business-process-company/business-process-data-forms.js`.

 1. Create a view override file `view/<business-process-your-service>/business-process-<view-name>.js`.
 2. Set `module.exports` to base view: `require('eregistrations/view/business-process-<view-name>')`.
-3. Override `module.exports._optionalInfo` function to return the content desired.
+3. Override `module.exports._optionalInfo` function to return the desired content.
 4. Require newly created file in app routes configuration file: `apps/<business-process-your-service>/routes.js`.

 ## Example